 Early Learning Center

 Students participating in the Early Learning Center program receive an experience unlike any other in the Tampa Bay area.
-As a vibrant Jewish and bilingual (English & Hebrew) preschool, children develop into the best little humans they have the potential to be as educators and parents partner together using each child’s individual benchmarks for learning.
+Children develop into the best little humans they have the potential to be as educators and parents partner together using each child’s individual benchmarks for learning.
 When children leave Hillel’s Early Learning Center and prepare for their transition into Kindergarten, they are more than ready, including those preparing to join the Hillel Academy elementary school and the rigor of its dual language and Cambridge International Curriculum for Advanced Studies programs.

 - Bilingual, expanding every child’s brain capacity (English and Hebrew)